scikit-build/scikit-build-core/README.md

 # string will disable this check.
 ninja.version = ">=1.5"

-# If CMake is not present on the system or is older required, it will be
+# If Ninja is not present on the system or is older than required, it will be
-# downloaded via PyPI if possible.
-An empty string will disable this check.
+# downloaded via PyPI if this is false.
 ninja.make-fallback = true

 # The logging level to display, "DEBUG", "INFO", "WARNING", and "ERROR" are